codm/wled-controller/README.md

-# WLED Pixel Controller (Wi-FI/WLAN)
+# cod.m WLED Controller (Wi-FI/WLAN)

-ESP32 based Wi-Fi Pixel Controller to drive adressable LED strips like Neopixel/WS281x/SK6812/WS2801/WS2815/etc using [WLED](https://github.com/Aircoookie/WLED).
+ESP32 based WLED Controller Wi-Fi to drive adressable LED strips like Neopixel/WS281x/SK6812/WS2801/WS2815/etc using [WLED](https://github.com/Aircoookie/WLED).
 Version 0.8 now can be used with 5V *and* 12V strips without the need of external dc-dc converters and we've updated the microcontroller from an ESP8266 to an ESP32.
 Therefore handling of more LED's and multiple strips are no problem.
 See https://kno.wled.ge/features/multi-strip/

 There now is a button (`IO15`) which can be freely confirugred via WLED.
 See https://kno.wled.ge/features/macros/#buttons Theoreticly you can also use the flash button on the PCB as an input (`IO0`).